Test your Internet speeds

-> If the network check results are low but your Internet experience is good (fast web browsing, smooth video streaming), that’s a good sign.
+If the network check results are low but your Internet experience is good (fast web browsing, smooth video streaming), that’s a good sign.
 The result could just be a false alarm.
 There could be several reasons why.
-Let’s make sure you’re getting accurate results.
+Let’s make sure that you’re getting accurate results.
 Learn how Google Wifi tests your network.

-> How we calculate download speed
+How we calculate download speed

-> To calculate your download speed, the Google Wifi app measures how much data your primary Wifi point can send and receive from Google’s servers in a given amount of time.
-We believe that testing speed against popular a server (i.e. YouTube) instead of the closest one provides a truer measure of normal, everyday internet use.
+To calculate your download speed, the Google Wifi app measures how much data your primary Wifi point can send and receive from Google’s servers in a given amount of time.
+We believe that testing speed against a popular server (i.e. YouTube) instead of the closest one provides a truer measure of normal, everyday Internet use.
 Learn more.

-> For example, if your download speed is 45 Mbps, that means:
+For example, if your download speed is 45 Mbps, that means:

 45 megabits of data can be transferred in one second from YouTube's servers to your home.